subscript-publishing/subscript/README.md

 - Freeform files are essentially vector objects and are therefore resolution independent.
-- The strokes are rendered into relatively beautiful SVG paths (compared to other implementations out there was used ugly fixed diameter strokes with hard cutoffs).
+- The strokes are rendered into relatively beautiful SVG paths (compared to other implementations out there that used ugly fixed diameter strokes with hard cutoffs).
 - NOTE: It's not yet available on the App Store since dev licenses are expensive (but you don't need a dev license to compile and run on your own iPad).
 Although if this project gains traction with users, I may eventually publish such to the app store...

 Each freeform file can contain multiple drawing entries, which can be manipulated & formatted like so: